MirtheMachine/JSPolySynth/README.md

 # Javascript Poly Synth
-A WIP demonstration of creating a polyphonic synthesizer in Javascript via the Web Audio API
+A WIP learning demonstration of creating a polyphonic synthesizer in Javascript via the Web Audio API

 -----------------------
 # General Usage